slittorin/home-assistant-setup/README.md

      logger:
        default: warning
      ```
-9. Setup Recorder correctly to keep data in database for 30 days, and write every 10:th second to the database to reduce load (even though we do not need it since we have an SSD disk instead of SD Card).
+9. Setup Recorder correctly to keep data in database for 30 days, and write every 10:th second to the database to reduce load (even though we do not need it since we have an SSD disk instead of SD Card), and ensure that logbook is enabled:
    - Through the `File Editor` add-on, edit the file `/config/configuration.yaml` and add after `recorder:`:
      ```
        purge_keep_days: 30